tschanzvera/tschanzvera.github.io/README.md

 ## DESCRIPTION

 This is my portfolio repository that I had to do as a project in my MITxPRO course which I am currently enrolled.
 I hope to add and update it over time.
-There is also an HTML file with a little move ball project that I had to do a couple weeks ago. you can view my profile page here https://tschanzvera.github.io/ The move ball project here https://tschanzvera.github.io/moveBall_bonus.html
+There is also an HTML file with a little move ball project that I had to do a couple weeks ago.

+You can view my profile page here https://tschanzvera.github.io/

+The move ball project here https://tschanzvera.github.io/moveBall_bonus.html

 ## SUPPORT